sf-wdi-19-20/modules/w11_d1_1_node_express_mongo_review/README.md

 ## Challenges

+1. Test your current routes using Postman.
+2. Create a few questions in your database with Postman.
-In `server.js`, add the correct restful route method declarations for the actions listed below.
-Get the routes set up before filling them in.
+1. In `server.js`, add the correct restful route method declarations for the actions listed below.
+For this step, just get the routes set up and use comments to plan what should happen in each route.
   * Get one specific question.
   * Delete one specific question.
   * Update a question by completely overwriting its data.
+1. Fill in the route to send back a specific question from the database, and test your route with Postman.
+1. Fill in the route to delete a question, and test it with Postman.
+1. Fill in the route to update a question by owerwriting it.
+Test it with Postman.